techmania-team/techmania-docs/English/Radar.md

     0.23)
 ```

-This formula is calculated using linear reggresion on 100 patterns.
+This formula is calculated using linear regression on 100 patterns.
 If we apply it to the same patterns and compare the suggested levels with the original levels:
 * 42% of suggested levels match the original level
 * 91% of suggested levels are within 1 level from the original level
 * 98% of suggested levels are within 2 levels from the original level